+Instructor: Zyba

+Formerly known as: Public Health W206

-Instructor: Abrams Public Health Aspects of Maternal and Child Nutrition: Read Less [-] PB HLTH 209A Introduction to Plant-Centric Food Systems 1 Unit Terms offered: Spring 2022 This is an energizing and exciting symposium that explores the robust opportunities and accompanying challenges of plant-forward solutions.
+Maternal and Child Health Nutrition: Read Less [-]

+PB HLTH 209A Introduction to Plant-Centric Food Systems 1 Unit

+Terms offered: Spring 2023, Spring 2022

+This is an energizing and exciting symposium that explores the robust opportunities and accompanying challenges of plant-forward solutions.
 The gathering is convened to underscore the urgency of shifting to plant-based diets for healthier, more equitable, and resilient food systems and to explore how students will play a pivotal role in the transformation of the food system.
 Plant Futures is the first program at UC Berkeley to feature in depth multidisciplinary conversation aimed at exploring the role and importance of plant-based foods as a critical lever for change, and provides a unique opportunity for students to directly connect to prominent leaders, creators and influencers and forge pathways for future professional engagement.

-Introduction to Plant-Centric Food Systems: Read More [+] Objectives & Outcomes Course Objectives: 1.
+Introduction to Plant-Centric Food Systems: Read More [+]

+Objectives & Outcomes

+Course Objectives: 1.